danburzo/grunt-recipes/grunt-recipes.md

 Here's what's in it for you:

-* You get to keep your templates in separate files;
+* You get to keep your templates in separate files, without the performance penalty of separate HTTP requests for each one;
 * You make your app faster by skipping the DOM queries and the compilation step;
 * You reduce the payload by including only the Handlebars Runtime library, which is smaller and faster, instead of the whole shebang.